astriaorg/astria-cli-go/README.md

 # Run the Applications

-NOTE: this will eventually be integrated into the cli as `astria-local run --local`
+NOTE: this will eventually be integrated into the cli as `astria-dev run --local`

 ```
 cd local-dev-astria